xinjiewang1998/Azul-game/README.md

 *Each time you move a tile, score points **immediately***.

 2. Empty any row that no longer has a tile in the rightmost space and place all remaining tiles in the discard pile.
-   Any tiles that remain in incomplete rows on your board remain for the next round.
+   Any tiles that remain in incomplete rows on your comp1110.ass2.board remain for the next round.

 In the example below, the rightmost tiles `'e'` `'a'` and `'c'` are in complete rows.
 They are moved across into the `mosaic`, starting from row 0.